Scene Creation in Core

-In the above GIF the widget is set to Rotation mode and Snap to Grid is enabled.
+In the above image the gizmo is set to Rotation mode and Snap to Grid is enabled.
 The degree of rotation is set to 90, which means the selected object will be rotated by 90 degrees.

 There are more degrees of rotation available in the drop down menu.

-Drag the bed from the Project Content tab > My Shared Content > My Room into the scene.
+Drag the bed from the Project Content window > My Shared Content > My Room into the scene.

 Core Tip: To snap an object to the floor press End.

 Change the color and material of the quilt.